 I felt excited while we biked home.
 Once again, I had gotten my way with my lifelong friends, which was the norm, since I was the oldest.
 I also knew that they trusted me.

 Early Saturday morning, I rode the mile to the amusement park on a scouting expedition.
 While biking through the parking lot, I saw the top of the giant clown head marking the entrance to The Fun House.
 I started having doubts while a strange feeling crept through my body.
 No quitting now, I thought when I pulled up to the chain link fence surrounding the park.
-A large sign told me to Keep Out, along with other advice.
+Along with other advice, a large sign told me to Keep Out.

 I spent an hour walking the perimeter.
-I couldn't find any openings in the fence and didn't see evidence of anyone being there recently.
+I couldn't find any openings in the fence and didn't see evidence of anyone having been there recently.
 Each time I got a peek at the clown head, I had an eerie sensation, but I saw no reason to abort the mission.

 After finishing my chores that afternoon, I dug through my dad's toolbox and gathered items we'd need for our adventure.
 Then I searched the house and found three flashlights.
 I put everything into my army surplus backpack, hid it behind the garage, and spent the rest of the afternoon sketching a map of the inside of The Fun House from memory.

 That night at the party, I couldn't shake the feeling I'd made a mistake, but I couldn't force myself to back down.
 "Of course we're still on," I whispered to Becky while Johnny opened his presents.
 "Are you wimping out?"